jabichebli/weeklyPlanner/README.md

 If you have any feedback, suggestions, or questions about the app, feel free to [contact me](https://jabichebli.github.io/jabichebli/contact.html).
 Your input is valuable and will help improve the app’s functionality and user experience.

-## Downloading Web App
+## Downloading the Web App

-You can download this web app by cloning this GitHub repository and running the **WeeklyToDoList** page.
+You can download this web app by cloning the GitHub repository and running the **WeeklyToDoList** page.

 [Visit the GitHub Repository](https://github.com/jabichebli/weeklyPlanner.git)